iaincollins/giflinks/readme.md

 </script>
 ```

-You can also pass in an option to preload the image, In this case the giflinks will only become active when loading is complete!
+You can also pass in an option to preload the image, In this case the GifLinks will only become active when loading is complete!

 ```html
 <a href="awesome.html" data-src="./img/awesome.gif"> Check this out! </a>